 How Does the Motherhood Penalty Work?

 If you want to avoid the motherhood penalty and keep your budget on track, it pays to know your enemy.
-According to a 2023 article published in the scientific journal PNAS, women’s diminished earnings after the birth of a child is driven by both a reduction in employment and by lower earnings for those who remain employed.
+According to a 2025 article published in the Review of Economics of the Household journal, the decrease in women’s earnings after they give birth is driven both by a reduction in employment and by lower earnings for those who remain employed.
 Let’s look at each of these factors.

-Despite the fact that women today have achieved historic levels of education and are working at senior levels in the corporate world, they are still more likely than men to cut back on their working hours or stop working altogether after a baby is born.
-Some women may choose jobs that allow for more flexibility in hours even if those roles pay less.
+Women today have achieved historic levels of education and are working at senior levels in the corporate world, but they are still more likely than men to cut back on their working hours or stop working altogether after their baby is born.
+Some women may choose jobs that allow for more flexibility in hours, even if those roles pay less.

 Recommended: The Highest-Paying Jobs in the US